Gianpavian/ML-Based-Models-for-Dow-Data-Challenge/Dataset/Refined Dataset/Readme.md

-Refined Dataset merupakan set data yang telah diolah dengan metode prapemrosesan data.
+The Refined Dataset is a dataset that has been processed using data preprocessing methods